CMS-Enterprise/eks-core/Update_EKS_Version.md

 Before planning an EKS version upgrade, it is essential to review the EKS version deprecation schedule.
 AWS typically supports three Kubernetes versions at any given time, and older versions are deprecated and eventually removed.
 The deprecation schedule outlines the timeline for when a version will no longer be supported, providing a clear deadline for upgrades.

-To review the EKS version deprecation schedule, visit the AWS EKS Kubernetes Versions page.
+To review the EKS version deprecation schedule, visit the AWS EKS Kubernetes Versions page (https://docs.aws.amazon.com/eks/latest/userguide/platform-versions.html).
 This page details the currently supported versions, upcoming deprecation dates, and any special considerations for transitioning to newer versions.
 Regularly reviewing this schedule helps you plan upgrades in a timely manner and ensures that your cluster remains compliant with AWS support policies.
 It also provides valuable insights into the features and improvements available in newer versions, aiding in strategic planning for your Kubernetes environment.

 ## Identifying API Version Compatibility Checks